learn-co-curriculum/dsc-using-word2vec/README.md

 > "You shall know a word by the company it keeps."  --J.R.
 Firth, Linguist

 In the case of the Word2Vec model, the "company" a word keeps are the words surrounding it, and the model is learning to predict these companions!
 By exploring many different contexts, the model attempts to decipher which words are appropriate in which contexts.
 For example, consider the sentence "we have two cats as pets".
 You could easily substitute the word "cats" for "dogs" and the entire sentence would still make perfect sense.
-While the meaning of the sentence is undoubdetly changed, there is also a lesson regarding the fact that both are nouns and pets.
+While the meaning of the sentence is undoubtedly changed, there is also a lesson regarding the fact that both are nouns and pets.
 Without even worrying about the embedding space, you can easily understand that words that have similar meanings will likely also be used in many of the same kinds of sentences.
 The more similar words are, the more sentences in which they are likely to share context windows!
 This is exactly what the model is learning, and this is why words that are similar end up near each other inside the embedding space.
 The ways that they are _not_ similar also helps the model learn to differentiate between them, since there will be patterns here as well.
 For instance, consider "ran" and "run", and "walk" and "walked".
 They differ only in tense.
-From the perspective of the sentences present in a large text corpus (models are commonly trained on all of wikipedia, to give you an idea of the sheer size and scale of most datasets), the model will see numerous examples of how "ran" is similar to "walked", as well as examples of how the context windows for "ran" are different from "run" in the same ways that the context windows for "walked" are different from "walk"!
+From the perspective of the sentences present in a large text corpus (models are commonly trained on all of Wikipedia, to give you an idea of the sheer size and scale of most datasets), the model will see numerous examples of how "ran" is similar to "walked", as well as examples of how the context windows for "ran" are different from "run" in the same ways that the context windows for "walked" are different from "walk"!

 ## Training A Word2Vec Model with Gensim